-Flood Management Evaluation (FME) Type General Description Number of FMEs Identified Studies on Flood Preparedness Encourages preemptive evaluations and strategies to better prepare an area in the event of flood.
-1 Other Other projects not classified above.
+Flood Management Evaluation (FME) Type General Description Number of FMEs Identified Regulatory and Guidance Create and implement an integrated stormwater management manual or higher standards program that contains minimum stormwater infrastructure design standards.
+0 Studies on Flood Preparedness Encourages preemptive evaluations and strategies to better prepare an area in the event of flood.
+1, Amended 7 Other Other projects not classified above.
 All FMEs classified as "Other" are associated with studies to support property acquisition programs (including high-risk and repetitive loss properties, and acquiring and preserving open space adjacent to floodplain areas).
-27
+27, Amended 34